 To prevent sewage backing up into your home, many municipalities require downspouts to be disconnected from storm sewer lines and installation of backwater valves.
 And some municipalities offer rebates to partially offset the cost of installing a backwater valve.

 As Mr. McDowell of Canada Waterproofers says, “To prevent storm sewer back-ups, you need to take three steps: disconnect downspouts; install a backwater valve; and ensure the sump pump collects groundwater and pumps it back outside the house.”

 Questions to Ask

-When interviewing a prospective basement waterproofing company, Mr. McDowell of Canada Waterproofers recommends you, “… ask if the sales person inspecting your basement is licensed as a Builder/Renovator.
+When interviewing a prospective basement waterproofing company, Mr. McDowell recommends you make sure to ask “if the salesperson inspecting your basement is licensed as a Builder/Renovator.
 If not, they may misdiagnose your problem.”
 A Master Plumber’s license is not required but certainly adds to their credentials.
 Ask to see proof of liability insurance and worker’s compensation.

 Finally, before excavation begins it’s imperative to ensure there are no underground utilities nearby – but get the Contractor to do it, not you.
 Each province has different requirements, e.g., OntarioOneCall, AlbertaOneCall and in B.C., Call or Click Before You Dig.